yksu/Partial_View_SMPL/README.md

 In the file file **demo_mapping.ipynb**,

-it is an illustration showing that the vertex mapping and faces mapping.
+it is an illustration for vertex mapping method and faces mapping method.